Sutte Hakkun

-is a 1997 action puzzle game featuring a character of the same name developed by Indieszero with Nintendo R&D2 and published by Nintendo for the Super Famicom's add-on, the Satellaview, datacasting on November 2, 1997, and three different updates involving new puzzles were released from 1998 to 1999.
+is a 1997 action puzzle video game developed by Indieszero with Nintendo R&D2 and published by Nintendo for the Super Famicom's add-on, the Satellaview, datacasting on November 2, 1997.
+Three different updates involving new puzzles were released from 1998 to 1999.
+The game received its first re-release outside of Japan on the Nintendo Classics service on January 24, 2025.

 Gameplay

-Sutte Hakkun falls into the category of a side-scrolling, level-based action puzzle game; a genre best represented by the Lode Runner series.
+Sutte Hakkun falls into the category of a side-scrolling, level-based action puzzle game, a genre best represented by the Lode Runner series.
 The player controls Hakkun, and attempts to gather the rainbow shards distributed across each level.
 A level is completed when the player finds all the shards hidden in the level.
 Levels are arranged simplistically at the start of the game, but become highly complex and difficult near the end.
 The final goal is to find all the shards hidden in the game.

 Hakkun's actions consist of three movements; running to the left or right, jumping, and absorbing or depositing blocks.
 A combination of these is required to complete each level.
 The player must restart the level if Hakkun falls into a hole or touches spike traps, but there are no other impediments, such as time limits or enemy characters, towards completing each level.
 There are also no lives or game over screens, and the more difficult later levels are completed by repeatedly searching the level for the solution to the puzzle.
 Completion of the game requires a combination of puzzle-solving ability and precise control of Hakkun by the player.

 Several types of traps and characters are prepared in each level, some of which help Hakkun, and others which may obstruct his path.
 The most important of these are the red, blue, and yellow bottles and transparent blocks.
 Hakkun can suck out colors from each bottle, and insert them into the transparent blocks to make them move in different directions.